AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/account-management/managing-account-settings.md

 ---
-title: Managing your account settings
+title: Manage your account settings
-zendesk_id: 360016729811
+description: Learn how to customize a number of account settings for your data warehouse.
 ---
+# Customizing your account settings

 >[!NOTE]
 >